 Because the dry ice sublimates upon contact, there is no additional waste from dry ice blasting.
 When you employ sandblasting, it generates a lot of secondary trash, which may cause delays and increase costs.

-The most ecologically friendly blasting method is dry ice cleaning.
+The most ecologically friendly blasting method involves using dry ice for cleaning.
 Although sandblasting is biodegradable, it may also be damaging to the environment.

 Dry Ice blasting vs soda & wet ice blasting